 - Shaded Cameo

 - Shaded Tortoiseshell

 - Shaded Tortoiseshell and White

 Maine Coons with a bi-color have one color that is mixed with white.
-Cats with a bi-color pattern have white coloring that goes far higher up their back legs, and can go over their facial area, tummy and chest.
+Cats with a bi-color pattern have a white coloring that goes far higher up their back legs and can go over their facial area, tummy, and chest.

 According to the Cat Fanciers Association, the part-color Maine Coon class includes Maine Coon colors such as:

-So, what colors do Maine Coon cats come in?
+So, what colors do Maine Coons come in?

 Ultimately, whatever color Maine Coon you buy or own, their amazing characteristics and personalities will win you own within just a few minutes!